What is in this leaflet

 Some medicines and DBL Docetaxel, Concentrated Injection may interfere with each other.
 These include:

 - other medicines used to treat cancer, radiation therapy or any other treatment which lowers your immune system, including cyclosporin

 - some medicines used to treat bacterial infections, including erythromycin, clarithromycin and telithromycin.

 - Ketoconazole, itraconazole and voriconazole, medicines used to treat fungal infections

 - nifedipine, a medicine used to treat high blood pressure and angina

-- some medicines called corticosteroids, such as phenobarbitone
+- some medicines called corticosteroids

 - medicines used to treat or prevent HIV or Hepatitis C viral infections, such as ritonavir, indinavir, nelfinavir and saquinavir.

 - medicines used to treat people with depression such as nefazodone